 - Baked Chicken Caprese is a healthy dish, using lean chicken breast and packed with vine fresh tomatoes.

-- The whole dish can be prepared, cooked and on the table in 45 minutes, making this a great mid week dinner.
+- The whole dish can be prepared, cooked and on the table in 45 minutes, making this perfect dinner for busy weeknights.
 There are minimal dishes too.

 - Sheet Pan Caprese Chicken is full of the flavors that kids love to eat.
 But this dish is also pretty enough for a weekend date night for two.

-- Love the ease of a sheet pan dinner?
-Then try my East Sheet Pan Salmon & Veggies, another quick and tasty dish the whole family will enjoy.
+- Love the ease of a sheet pan meals?
+Then try my Easy Sheet Pan Salmon & Veggies, another quick and tasty dish the whole family will enjoy.

 What is Caprese?